MasthElectronics/STMInterfaceWithOLED/README.md

-# STM Interface With OLED display
+# STM Interface With 128x64 OLED display
 Here, you can find the OLED Interface code for STM microcontroller.

 # How to use this code

+The OLED display used here is GME12864 (4 pin, I2C, SSD1306, 0.96 inch)

+The STM microcontroller used here is STM32F411CEU6.

 Youtube link will be attached soon to know how to use this code.